-Then we get back on to Rue de Rivoli, We cross it and turn left into the Rue Saint-Honoré, an ancient axis dating back in some parts to the 13th century.
+Get back on to Rue de Rivoli, cross it and turn left into the Rue Saint-Honoré, an ancient axis dating back in some parts to the 13th century.
 It has been home to scores of famous writers, artists, aristocrats and cardinals.
 At number 161 for example you can find an old gate that Jean d’Arc and her troopers beleaguered in 1429 to take Paris back from the Englishmen.
 The assassin of King Henri IV stayed at a hotel here.
 The poet La Fontaine was a resident for over 20 years.
 Molière was born at number 96.
 Pierre Corneille was buried in the St. Roch church at number 286.

 Now we turn left and head for Avenue de l’Opéra, a grand old boulevard, who lend us to the old opera house of Paris, “Opéra Garnier”, opened in 1875, a classic example of architecture under Napoléon III.